jahtz/nlbin/README.md

 # nlbin

-Generate binary and normalized versions of a set of input images using ocropus [nlbin](https://github.com/ocropus-archive/DUP-ocropy/blob/master/ocropus-nlbin) algorithm.
+Generate binary and normalized versions of a set of input images using [ocropus nlbin](https://github.com/ocropus-archive/DUP-ocropy/blob/master/ocropus-nlbin) algorithm.

 Forked from [kraken](https://github.com/mittagessen/kraken).

 ## Docker

 ### Use available image
+The current version is available as a prebuild image for either CPU only or CUDA 12.3 and CuDNN 9.

 #### CPU only

 >[!WARNING]
-> For large datasets or training, you should consider using the GPU image.
+> For large datasets, you should consider using the GPU image.

 ```shell
 docker pull ghcr.io/jahtz/nlbin:latest